tegorman13/ai_gd_chapter/docs/gd_chapter_v4.md

 information overload and enhance analytical capabilities.
-The decision environment, encompassing factors such as time pressure and risk levels, also shapes the input requirements and the dynamics of human-AI interaction (Zhang et al., 2023).
+The decision environment, encompassing factors such as time pressure and risk levels, also shapes the input requirements and the dynamics of human-AI interaction (R. Zhang et al., 2023).
 For example, time pressure may alter reliance on AI assistance, as individuals adapt their decision-making strategies to balance speed and accuracy (Swaroop et al., 2024).
-Moreover, the specific decision-making setting, whether in healthcare, finance, or policy, introduces unique contextual factors that influence the relevance and effectiveness of AI inputs (Narayanan et al., 2023).
+Moreover, the specific decision-making setting, whether in healthcare, finance, or policy, introduces unique contextual factors that influence the relevance and effectiveness of AI inputs (S.
+Narayanan et al., 2023).
 These task and contextual factors, therefore, represent a critical input layer, moderating the interplay between human and AI contributions.

 ### Initial Trust, Expertise Assumptions, and Biases

+Trust and confidence in AI are dynamic and multifaceted, as highlighted by Hancock et al. (2011), who conducted a meta-analysis showing that trust in automation is influenced by a variety of human, robot, and environmental factors.
+Li et al. (2025) further explored the dynamic nature of trust, revealing that human self-confidence tends to align with AI confidence, which can affect decision-making strategies.
+Vodrahalli et al. (2022) emphasized the importance of calibrated trust, where humans accurately assess the reliability of AI advice.
+The calibration of trust is also seen as critical, as shown by Cecil et al. (2024), who found that explanations did not mitigate the negative impacts of incorrect AI advice, suggesting a complex relationship between trust, reliance, and the perceived reliability of AI.

 - Trust Baselines: Pre-existing attitudes toward AI, perceived reliability, anthropomorphism (Cui & Yasseri, 2024)
 - Bias and Training Data: Potential for AI to introduce or amplify biases from training corpora (Bhatia, 2024; Cecil et al., 2024)

+### Future Research Directions (Inputs)

+Future research should address several gaps in our understanding of inputs in human-AI group decision-making.

+1.  **Interplay of Input Categories:** A more detailed exploration of the interplay between different input categories is warranted.
+This includes investigating how human characteristics interact with specific AI system attributes within varying contextual demands.
+For instance, how does the level of human expertise moderate the impact of AI transparency on trust and reliance?
+How do different communication modalities influence the integration of AI advice in groups with varying cognitive styles?
+2.  **Longitudinal Studies:** There is a need for longitudinal studies to investigate the long-term effects of input factors on the evolution of human-AI team dynamics and decision-making strategies over time.
+How do initial trust, expertise assumptions, and biases change with repeated interactions?
+How do groups adapt their communication patterns and shared mental models as they gain experience working with AI systems?
+3.  **Dynamic Role Adjustment:** Research should explore dynamic role adjustment in human-AI teams, where roles are not fixed but can change based on the task demands and the performance of individual team members.
+This includes developing metrics to evaluate the effectiveness of AI-augmented team structures.
+Such metrics should go beyond traditional measures of team performance and consider factors like trust, communication quality, and the development of shared mental models.
+4.  **Personalized AI Systems:** More research is needed on how to design AI systems that can adapt to the cognitive styles and abilities of individual human team members.
+This includes developing personalized AI interfaces that provide tailored explanations, adjust the level of interactivity, and offer appropriate cognitive support.

+## Information Processing

+The processing stage reveals the complex mechanisms through which humans and AI interact and transform information into collective decisions.

 ### Information Search